Vector Quantized Wasserstein Auto-Encoder: Introduction

 \section{Introduction}

 Learning compact yet expressive representations from large-scale and high-dimensional unlabeled data is an important and long-standing task in machine learning \citep{kingma2013auto, chen2020simple,chen2021exploring}.
 Among many different kinds of methods, Variational Auto-Encoder (VAE) \citep{kingma2013auto} and its variants \citep{tolstikhin2017wasserstein,alemi2016deep,higgins2016beta,voloshynovskiy2019information} have shown great success in unsupervised representation learning.
-Although these continuous representation learning methods have been applied successfully to various problems ranging from images \citep{pathak2016context, goodfellow2014generative, kingma2016improved}, video and audio \citep{reed2017parallel, oord2016wavenet, kalchbrenner2017video}, in some contexts, input data are more naturally modeled and encoded as discrete symbols rather than continuous ones.
-For example, discrete representations are a natural fit for complex reasoning, planning and predictive learning \citep{van2017neural}.
-This motivates the need of learning discrete representations, preserving the insightful characteristics of input data.
-Vector Quantization Variational Auto-Encoder (VQ-VAE) \citep{van2017neural} is a pioneer generative model, which successfully combines the VAE framework with discrete latent representations.
-In particular, the vector quantized models learn a compact discrete representation using a deterministic encoder-decoder architecture in the first stage, and subsequently applied this highly compressed representation for various downstream tasks, examples including image generation \citep{esser2021taming}, cross-modal translation \citep{kim2022verse}, and image recognition \citep{yu2021vector}.
+Although these continuous representation learning methods have been successfully applied to various problems, ranging from images \citep{pathak2016context, goodfellow2014generative, kingma2016improved}, video, and audio \citep{reed2017parallel, oord2016wavenet, kalchbrenner2017video}, in some contexts, input data is more naturally modeled and encoded as discrete symbols rather than continuous ones.
+For example, discrete representations are a natural fit for complex reasoning, planning, and predictive learning \citep{van2017neural}.
+This motivates the need for learning discrete representations while preserving the insightful characteristics of the input data.
+The Vector Quantization Variational Auto-Encoder (VQ-VAE) \citep{van2017neural} is a pioneering generative model that successfully combines the VAE framework with discrete latent representations.
+In particular, vector quantized models learn a compact discrete representation using a deterministic encoder-decoder architecture in the first stage and subsequently apply this highly compressed representation to various downstream tasks.
+Examples include image generation \citep{esser2021taming}, cross-modal translation \citep{kim2022verse}, and image recognition \citep{yu2021vector}.

 VQ-VAE aims at learning encoder-decoder and a trainable codebook.
 The \emph{codebook} is formed by set of codewords $C=\{c_{k}\}_{k=1}^{K}$ on the latent space $\mathcal{Z} \in \mathbb{R}^{n_z}$ ($C\in \mathbb{R}^{K \times n_z}$).
 We denote a $M$-dimensional discrete latent space related to the codebook as the $M$-ary Cartesian power of $C$: $ C^{M} \in \mathbb{R}^{M \times n_z}$ with $M$ is the number of components in the latent space.
 We also denote a latent variable in $C^{M}$ and its $m$-th component as $\Bar{z}_n \in C^{M}$ and $\Bar{z}_{n}^{m} \in C$ respectively.
 The \emph{encoder} $f_{e}: \mathbb{R}^{n_x}\rightarrow \mathbb{R}^{M \times n_z}$ first map the data examples $x_n\in \mathbb{R}^{n_x}$ to the latent $z_n \in \mathbb{R}^{M \times n_z}$ ($z_{n}^{m}=f_{e}^{m}(x_n)$ is the $m$-th component of $z_n$), followed by a quantization $Q_C$ projecting $z_n$ onto $C^{M}:\Bar{z_n}=Q_C(z_n)$.
 The quantization process is modelled as a deterministic categorical posterior distribution such that: $\Bar{z}_{n}^m=\text{argmin} _{k}\rho_{z}\left(f_{e}^{m}\left(x_n\right),c_{k}\right)$ where $\rho_{z}$ is a metric on the latent space.
 The \emph{decoder} $f_{d}: \mathbb{R}^{M \times n_z} \rightarrow \mathbb{R}^{n_x}$ reconstructs accurately the data examples from the discrete latent representations.